 Aamodt is also a member in the Visual impairment in stroke project, NorVIS, https://www.usn.no/forskning/hva-forsker-vi-pa/synsvitenskap/nasjonalt-senter-for-optikk-syn-og-oyehelse/forskning/synsergonomi-livskvalitet-og-samhandling/norwegian-vision-in-stroke-norvis

 The Norwegian Study of Nervous System Manifestations and Sequelae After COVID-19 NeuroCOVID

 The NeuroCOVID study is an prospective observational multi-center study of neurological, neuropsychological and neuropsychiatric manifestations in patients with COVID-19.
 The project is a multidisciplinary collaboration between infection specialists, neurologists, neuropsychiatrists, neuropsychologists, anesthesiologist, radiologists, neurophysiologists and researchers and is coordinated with the NeuroCOVID initiative in the European Academy of Neurolog (EAN) and the EAN Neuro-covid ReGistrY (ENERGY). https://clinicaltrials.gov/ct2/show/NCT04576351?term=Neurocovid&draw=2&rank=1

-- Aamodt is also Chief consultant of the Headache Clinic at Oslo University Hospital and is participating in several headache projects, as the MiBlock study, BASIC study and the OptiMig study.
+- Aamodt is also Chief consultant of the Headache Clinic at Oslo University Hospital and Chair of the Advisory Board at the Norwegian Headache Research Centre at the Norwegian University of Science and Technology, Trondheim, Norway.
+She is chief investigator of several headache studies including CovaxHEAD and participating in several headache projects, such as MiBlock study and the OptiMig study.